espoorthi/Event-Ease/README.md

 ## Description

-EventEase is a web application designed for booking and managing events.
-It features a backend built with Node.js and Express, utilizing MongoDB for data storage.
+EventEase is a full-stack web application aimed at simplifying the process of discovering, booking, and managing events.
+Users can browse available events, register/login securely, and book their spots.
+The application likely features integration with a payment gateway, generates QR codes for ticket confirmation, and sends email notifications.
+The backend is built using Node.js and Express, providing a RESTful API that interacts with a MongoDB database for persistent storage.

 ## Features (Inferred)